telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/templating/editor-templates.md

             public string EmployeeName { get; set; }
         }

-2. Let's create an editor template for the `Employee` property which will display a Kendo DropDownList with all available employees.
-Add a new partial view to the **~/Views/Shared/EditorTemplates** folder e.g. `EmployeeEditor.ascx` or `EmployeeEditor.cshtml` (if using the Razor view engine).
+**Step 2** Create an editor template for the `Employee` property which will display a Kendo UI DropDownList with all available employees.
+Add a new partial view to the `~/Views/Shared/EditorTemplates` folder&mdash;for example, `EmployeeEditor.ascx` or `EmployeeEditor.cshtml` (if using the Razor view engine).

-3. Add a Kendo DropDownList to that partial view.
-Set the `Name` of the DropDownList to the name of the property which will be edited - `"Employee"` in this case:
+**Step 3** Add a Kendo UI DropDownList to that partial view.
+Set the `Name` of the DropDownList to the name of the property which will be edited&mdash;`"Employee"` in this case.

-    - Razor
+###### Example

+**Razor**

         @(Html.Kendo().DropDownList()
-                .Name("Employee") // Name of the widget should be the same as the name of the property .DataValueField("EmployeeID") // The value of the dropdown is taken from the EmployeeID property .DataTextField("EmployeeName") // The text of the items is taken from the EmployeeName property .BindTo((System.Collections.IEnumerable)ViewData["employees"]) // A list of all employees which is populated in the controller
+            .Name("Employee") // The name of the widget should be the same as the name of the property.
+            .DataValueField("EmployeeID") // The value of the dropdown is taken from the EmployeeID property.
+            .DataTextField("EmployeeName") // The text of the items is taken from the EmployeeName property.
+            .BindTo((System.Collections.IEnumerable)ViewData["employees"]) // A list of all employees which is populated in the controller.
         )

-    - WebForms
+**WebForms**

         <%: Html.Kendo().DropDownList()
-                .Name("Employee") // Name of the widget should be the same as the name of the property .DataValueField("EmployeeID") // The value of the dropdown is taken from the EmployeeID property .DataTextField("EmployeeName") // The text of the items is taken from the EmployeeName property .BindTo((System.Collections.IEnumerable)ViewData["employees"]) // A list of all employees which is populated in the controller
+            .Name("Employee") // The name of the widget should be the same as the name of the property.
+            .DataValueField("EmployeeID") // The value of the dropdown is taken from the EmployeeID property.
+            .DataTextField("EmployeeName") // The text of the items is taken from the EmployeeName property.
+            .BindTo((System.Collections.IEnumerable)ViewData["employees"]) // A list of all employees which is populated in the controller.
         %>

-4. In the action method (which renders the view that contains the grid) populate the ViewData with a list of all employees:
+**Step 4** In the action method, which renders the view that contains the Grid, populate the `ViewData` with a list of all employees.

+###### Example

         public ActionResult Index()
         {